mauroapjr/ecommerce/README.md

 # Costume ecommerce application

-Ecommerce app when users are able to login/logout, browse products, divide them by categories, visualize each product detail, add/remove to cart and search for nearest store.
+Ecommerce app where users are able to login/logout, browse products, divide them by categories, visualize each product detail, add/remove to cart and search for nearest store.

 ## For this app, we used React, NodeJS, Express, Auth0, and Bootstrap.